-Prospective students should contact the Admissions and Records Office/Office of Student Enrollment Services or designated office for the international student application form(s).
-When completed, the form(s) should be returned to the Admissions and Records Office/Office of Student Enrollment Services or the International Education office with all requested supporting documents.
+Prospective students should contact the Admissions and Records Office/Office of Student Enrollment Services or designated office for the international student application form(s) or apply online at www.maricopa.edu/become-a-student/international-admissions.
+When completed, the form(s) should be submitted to the Admissions and Records Office/Office of Student Enrollment Services or the International Education office with all requested supporting documents.
 After the file has been reviewed, a notice will be sent to the applicant indicating either acceptance or denial of admission.